argonautproject/clinicalnotes/source/pages/guidance.md

 }
 ~~~

-### Justification for Resources Choices
+### Resource Selection

-When reviewing the minimal number of elements required for each Resource, The [FHIR Version {{site.data.fhir.version}}]({{site.data.fhir.path}}) specification includes several appropriate places to include clinical notes such as Composition, ClinicalImpression, DocumentReference, DiagnosticReport, etc.  The developers of this guide also considered creating a new ClinicalNotes resource.
+When reviewing the minimal number of elements required for each Resource, the [FHIR Version {{site.data.fhir.version}}]({{site.data.fhir.path}}) specification includes several appropriate places to include clinical notes such as Composition, ClinicalImpression, DocumentReference, DiagnosticReport, etc.  The developers of this guide also considered creating a new ClinicalNotes resource.
 To differentiate which resource was most appropriate these characteristics were considered:

 * Discrete result information
 * Note types
 * Consistent Client access to scanned, or narrative-only, reports

 While several resources work well for a specific use case, they don't solve the question "find all Clinical Notes for a patient?" expecially when considering the variability of Note formats.
 For example systems use text, XHTML, PDF, CDA to capture clinical notes.
-Thes considerations led the designers to select the [DocumentReference and DiagnosticReport](guidance.html#documentreference-vs-diagnosticreport) as an index mechanisms to the underlying content.
+This variability led the designers to select the [DocumentReference and DiagnosticReport](guidance.html#documentreference-vs-diagnosticreport) as an index mechanisms to the underlying content.
 In other words, a client can query one of these resources and it will return a pointer to specific resource or the underlying binary content.

 For example, consider the following situation for a Discharge Summary Note: